A classification of modular compactifications of the space of pointed elliptic curves by Gorenstein curves: Preliminaries

-\begin{theorem} \cite[Proposition 3.3.4]{rsw} \begin{enumerate} \item There is a Deligne-Mumford stack with locally free log structure $\mathfrak{M}_{1,n}^{rad}$ whose $S$-points for $S$ a log scheme are the $n$-marked radially aligned curves $\pi : C \to S$ over $S$.
-We write $\ol{\mathcal{M}}_{1,n}^{rad}$ for the underlying algebraic stack.
+\begin{theorem} \cite[Proposition 3.3.4]{rsw} \begin{enumerate} \item There is a Deligne-Mumford stack with locally free log structure $\ol{\mathcal{M}}_{1,n}^{rad}$ whose $S$-points for $S$ an fs log scheme are the $n$-marked radially aligned curves $\pi : C \to S$ over $S$.
 We say its log structure is \emph{the} basic radially aligned log structure.